john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

 * [Guidebook](http://www.nethack.org/v360/Guidebook.html)
 * [iNetHack2 on iOS](https://itunes.apple.com/us/app/inethack2/id962114968?mt=8) - I've tried dozens of versions of NetHack for my phone, but the game was originally designed for a keyboard.
 So it is hard to adapt.
 This is my favorite iOS adaptation.

-NetHack is not the only roguelike.
+<sup>1</sup>NetHack is not the only roguelike.
 It is just the one I like.
 Two other popular options are [ADOM](https://en.wikipedia.org/wiki/Ancient_Domains_of_Mystery) and [Angband](http://www.roguebasin.com/index.php?title=Angband).
-Angband is supposed to be a bit more beginner friendly and a lot more customizable than NetHack.
-And ADOM has a lot more unique plot and content.
+Angband is supposed to be a bit more beginner-friendly and a lot more customizable.
+ADOM has more unique content and a stronger story.

 * [Download ADOM](http://www.adom.de/home/index.html) - 1994-Present, roguelike, moderate plot
 * [Download Angband Game](http://trac.rephial.org/) - 1990-Present, roguelike, little plot (open-source)